 Proposed grading for work area.
 Proposed contours at 1-foot vertical increments.

-Locations for storage of materials, equipment, soil, snow and other potential pollutants.
+Locations for storage of materials, equipment, soil, snow, and other potential pollutants.

 A note on the plan indicating the Contractor shall sequence construction activities to avoid stockpiling materials and soil compaction where proposed stormwater BMPs will be located.